Bipartite mixed membership distribution-free model. A novel model for community detection in overlapping bipartite weighted networks: A spectral algorithm for fitting the model

 \section{A spectral algorithm for fitting the model}

 Since the rank of $P$ is $K$, we have $\mathrm{rank}(\Omega)=K$.
 Let $\Omega=U\Lambda V'$ be the top-$K$ singular value decomposition (SVD) of $\Omega$ such that $U\in\mathbb{R}^{n_{r}\times K}, \Lambda\in\mathbb{R}_{+}^{K\times K}, V\in\mathbb{R}^{n_{c}\times K}$, $U'U=I, V'V=I$.
 Lemma 1 of \cite{qing2021DiMMSB} which is distribution-free guarantees the existences of simplex structures inherent in $U$ and $V$, i.e., there exist two $K\times K$ matrices $B_{r}$ and $B_{c}$ such that $U=\Pi_{r}B_{r}$ and $V=\Pi_{c}B_{c}$.
-Similar to \cite{mao2020estimating}, for simplex structures, applying the successive projection algorithm (SPA) \cite{gillis2015semidefinite} to $U$ (and $V$) with $K$ row (and column) communities obtains $B_{r}$ (and $B_{c}$).
+Similar to \cite{mao2020estimating}, for simplex structures, applying the successive projection algorithm (SPA) \citep{gillis2015semidefinite} to $U$ (and $V$) with $K$ row (and column) communities obtains $B_{r}$ (and $B_{c}$).
 Thus, with given $\Omega$, we can exactly return $\Pi_{r}$ and $\Pi_{c}$ by setting $\Pi_{r}=UB^{-1}_{r}$ and $\Pi_{c}=VB^{-1}_{c}$.

 In practice, $\Omega$ is unknown but the adjacency matrix $A$ is given and we aim at estimating $\Pi_{r}$ and $\Pi_{c}$ based on $A$.
-Recall that $\Omega$ is the expectation adjacency matrix of $A$ and $\Omega$'s rank is $K$ under BiMMDF, we let $\hat{A}=\hat{U}\hat{\Lambda}\hat{V}'$ be the top-$K$ SVD of $A$ corresponding to the top-$K$ singular values of $A$.
-We can see that $\hat{A}, \hat{U}, \hat{\Lambda}$ and $\hat{V}$ can be seen as approximations of $\Omega, U, \Lambda$ and $V$, respectively.
-Then one should be able to obtain a good estimation of $\Pi_{r}$ (and $\Pi_{c}$) by applying the SP algorithm on the rows of $\hat{U}$ (and $\hat{V}$) assuming there are $K$ row (and column) clusters.
-The spectral clustering algorithm we consider here to fit BiMMDF is summarized in Algorithm \ref{alg:DiSP}, which is the DiSP algorithm of \cite{qing2021DiMMSB} actually.
+Let $\hat{A}=\hat{U}\hat{\Lambda}\hat{V}'$ be the top-$K$ SVD of $A$ corresponding to the top-$K$ singular values of $A$ where $\hat{A}, \hat{U}, \hat{\Lambda}$, and $\hat{V}$ can be seen as approximations of $\Omega, U, \Lambda$, and $V$, respectively.
+Then one should be able to obtain a good estimation of $\Pi_{r}$ (and $\Pi_{c}$) by applying SPA on the rows of $\hat{U}$ (and $\hat{V}$) assuming there are $K$ row (and column) clusters.
+The spectral clustering algorithm considered to fit BiMMDF is summarized in Algorithm \ref{alg:DiSP}, which is the DiSP algorithm of \cite{qing2021DiMMSB} actually.
 In Algorithm \ref{alg:DiSP}, $\hat{\mathcal{I}}_{r}$ is the index set of pure nodes returned by SPA with input $\hat{U}$ when there are $K$ row communities.
 Similar explanation holds for $\hat{\mathcal{I}}_{c}$.
-Since BiMMDF can model a bipartite weighted network with mixed memberships, the input matrix of the DiSP algorithm considered here is the adjacency matrix of a bipartite weighted network.
 Meanwhile, the algorithm for fitting BiMMDF is the same as that of DiMMSB because DiSP enjoys the distribution-free property since Lemma 1 of \cite{qing2021DiMMSB} always holds without dependence on distribution $\mathcal{F}$.
+Note that there are no tuning parameters required by the DiSP algorithm.